Variety Tests

 Trials are conducted on Auburn University owned and operated agricultural research stations across the major geographical regions of the state.
 The research conducted at each of these locations can provide stakeholders with data that can be more representative of their growing conditions.

-Performance of Soybean Cultivars in Alabama, 2021
+Performance of Soybean Cultivars in Alabama, 2016

-Performance of Field Corn Hybrids in Alabama, 2021
+Performance of Field Corn Hybrids in Alabama, 2016

-Performance of Grain Sorghum in Alabama, 2021
+Performance of Cotton Varieties in Alabama, 2016

 Looking for a research center or unit near you?